This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The period it takes for you to give water to snake plants after re-potting depends on the moisture levels in the soil.
 Environmental factors such as temperature, exposure to direct sunlight, and humidity affect how soon the soil dries out.

 If the soil is dried, your snake plant is thirsty, and it is time to give it water.
-When watering the plant, you must ensure that the soil is evenly wet.
+When watering the plant, you must ensure the soil is evenly wet.
 Also, keep pouring on the water until it runs through the draining holes at the bottom, and don’t allow any excess water to remain in the container.

-You should stop watering the plant if you realize water rises an inch above the soil and allow the soil to absorb the soil for 30 minutes before pouring the excess water in the growing pot.
+You should stop watering the plant if you realize water rises an inch above the soil and allow the soil to absorb the soil for 30 minutes before pouring the excess water into the growing pot.
 If your plant is overwatered, it will likely develop a yellowish or brownish color on its foliage and wilt.

 Pour water directly into the soil and avoid moistening the leaves.
 Snake plants are desert plants and don’t appreciate too much moisture on their leaves.
 Pouring water on the plant leaves can lead to problems associated with overwatering.